fission/fission.io/content/en/blog/fission-hello-world.md

 ### Install Minikube

- Go ahead and follow the instructions to install Minikube [here](https://github.com/kubernetes/minikube).
+ Go ahead and follow the instructions to [install Minikube](https://github.com/kubernetes/minikube).

 After you have Minikube installed, launch your cluster by running the following command: